aruba/central-python-workflows/device-onboarding/README.md

 | `-cc, --classic_credentials` | Classic Central API credentials | Yes |
 | `-vars, --variables_file` | Device workflow configuration | Yes |

-## How It Works

-The script processes each device through these steps:

-1. **Input Validation** - Validates configuration file structure
-2. **GLP Onboarding** - Application and subscription assignment (if configured)
-3. **Central Onboarding** - Site → Device Assignment → Persona → Group Management
-4. **Verification** - Confirms provisioning status

-**If something fails:** The script skips remaining steps for that device to avoid problems.

-## Results
+## Output

 **On Screen:**
 - Shows progress for each device and step
 - Color-coded success/failure indicators
-- Summary table at the end
+- Summary table at the end of script execution

 **CSV File:**
 Results saved to `onboarding_results_<timestamp>.csv` with:
 - What happened for each device and step
-- When each step completed
 - Error details if something failed

-## Common Issues
+## Troubleshooting

 | Problem | Fix |
 |---------|-----|